The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Two-layer perceptron blocks and explicit scalings in

+This recovers informally the critical scaling $\sigma_v=\Theta(\sqrt{D})$ beyond which the local feature updates must asymptotically vanish to maintain stability.

-\paragraph{Scaling of attention.} The attention block~\eqref{eq:attention} and 2LP block have a similar structure from the perspective of our analysis.
-Indeed, for an input $X\in \RR^{D\times T}$ ($T$ tokens in $\RR^D$), the attention block is of the form $\phi_{\text{att}}(X,z)=W_O\psi(W_KX,W_QX,W_VX)$ where $\psi:\RR^{3d_k\times T}\to \RR^{d_k\times T}$ is a non-linear map and, if $d_k=1$, the parameters are vectors in $\RR^D$ (more generally, they are ``vector-like'' if $d_k\ll D$).
-We therefore have the following scalings for the complete feature learning regime: \begin{itemize} \item $W_K,W_Q,W_V$ initialized with entrywise variance $\Theta_{d_k}(1/\sqrt{D})$ (taking into account that we did not insert a $1/D$ scaling factor in~\eqref{eq:attention}); \item $W_O$ initialized with entrywise variance $\Theta_{d_k}(\sqrt{D})$ (if one also uses an explicit $1/(ML)$ branch scale, as in~\eqref{eq:discrete-forward}); \end{itemize}
+\paragraph{Scaling of attention.} The phase diagram for ResNets with attention blocks~\eqref{eq:attention} is the same than with 2LP blocks because, from the perspective of our analysis, they share a common structure.
+Indeed, for an input $X\in \RR^{D\times T}$ ($T$ tokens in $\RR^D$), the attention block is of the form $\phi_{\text{att}}(X,z)=W_O\psi(W_KX,W_QX,W_VX)$ where $\psi:\RR^{3d_k\times T}\to \RR^{d_k\times T}$ is a non-linear map and, if $d_k=1$, the parameters are vectors in $\RR^D$ (more generally, they are ``vector-like'' if $d_k$ is bounded while $D$ diverges).
+We therefore have the following scalings for the local feature update regime: \begin{itemize} \item $W_K,W_Q,W_V$ initialized with entrywise variance $\Theta_{d_k}(1/\sqrt{D})$ (taking into account that we did not insert a $1/D$ scaling factor in~\eqref{eq:attention}).
+These matrices play the role of $U$ in 2LP blocks. \item $W_O$ initialized with entrywise variance $O_{d_k}(\sqrt{D})$ (if one also uses an explicit $1/(ML)$ branch scale, as in~\eqref{eq:discrete-forward}).
+This matrix plays the role of $V$ 2LP blocks. \end{itemize}